SougataMukherjee/interview-kit/theory/js-ts.md

 Promise.all([p1,p2]).then(res=>console.log("All",res));// 2nd All [ 'p1 done', 'p2 done' ]
 Promise.race([p1,p2]).then(res=>console.log("Race",res));// 1st Race p2 done
 ```
 **Q14.
+How AJAX is used in JS ?
 How to fetch API using Promise? how to restricting fetch data**

+AJAX = Asynchronous JavaScript and XML
 ```js
 fetch("https://api.example.com/data")
   .then(res => res.json())